raaidarshad/dbdeclare/docs/index.md

 DbDeclare is a Python package that helps you create and manage entities in your database cluster, like databases, roles, access control, and (eventually) more.
 It aims to fill the gap between SQLAlchemy (SQLA) and infrastructure as code (IaC).

-TODO image of what sqlalchemy covers, what this covers, what IaC covers

 ### Why use it?